Amarpreet3/audio-classifier-wav2vec2/README.md

 ## Repository Contents

 - `wav2vec.ipynb`: Jupyter notebook containing the code for training, testing, and evaluating the audio classifier.
-- `README.md`: This file, providing an overview of the project.
-- Other relevant scripts and files related to the project.

 ## Getting Started